Tips from the staff

 These days we’re for obvious reasons communicating information about the ongoing pandemic both widely and broadly.
 Visually-oriented creatures that we are, images frequently accompany this information, clearly intended to entice us to further reading.
 Yet what kinds of images are these and what exactly are they communicating to us?

-Did you know that the library offers two browser extensions that automatically check for articles available to KI users through the library’s subscriptions, or as open access?
+Did you know that the library offers a browser extension that automatically check for articles available to KI users through the library’s subscriptions, or as open access?